Cardiopulmonary Resuscitation (CPR) in Nursing Homes

 staff must be available at all times.

-implement facility-wide no CPR policies.
+and implement facility-wide no CPR policies.

 • Surveyor Implications - Surveyors should ascertain that facility policies related to emergency response require staff to